Entity Tracking in Language Models: Conclusion

-We set out to investigate whether pretrained language models exhibit entity tracking behavior.
-We developed a task that allowed us to evaluate whether language models can predict the state of an entity based on an initial state description and operations that act upon it.
-In the first set of experiments, we found that GPT-3 \texttt{davinci}, a vanilla pretrained language model, and Flan-T5, an instruction-finetuned language model, completely fail at this task and simply repeat the initial state description.
+We set out to investigate whether pretrained LLMs exhibit entity tracking behavior.
+We developed a task that allowed us to evaluate whether LLMs can predict the state of an entity based on an initial state description and operations that act upon it.
+In the first set of experiments, we found that GPT-3 \texttt{davinci}, a vanilla pretrained language model, and Flan-T5, an instruction-finetuned language model, fail at this task and simply repeat the initial state description.
 The GPT-3.5 models (the core difference with the aforementioned models being code in pretraining corpora), on the other hand, exhibited non-trivial entity tracking behavior.
 Even after many operations affecting an entity state, they consistently performed above a strong random baseline.
-In the second set of experiments, we showed that this behavior can also be learned by much smaller models such as T5.
+In the second set of experiments, we showed that this behavior can also to a large extent be learned by smaller models such as T5.
 When we finetune the model on this task, it is also able to perform entity tracking on examples that differ along several dimensions from the training data.
-Taken together, our results provide strong evidence that (a) vanilla language models that have mainly been trained on text data do not exhibit entity tracking abilities out of the box, (b) pretraining on code and text data considerably improves this ability, and (c) finetuning on this task can make this behavior also surface in smaller models that have primarily been trained on text data.
+Taken together, our results provide evidence that (a) vanilla language models that have mainly been trained on text data do not exhibit entity tracking abilities out of the box, (b) pretraining on code and text data considerably improves this ability,\footnote{This is also compatible with the observation by \citet{sap-etal-2022-neural} that GPT-3.5 performs considerably better than GPT-3 in answering factual questions about object location changes.
+Further, see \newcite{madaan-etal-2022-language} for other tasks for which pretraining on code seems to be beneficial.} and (c) finetuning on this task can make this behavior also surface in smaller models that have primarily been trained on text data, although it remains an open question how general this ability is in smaller finetuned models.

-What are reasons behind the efficacy of training on both code and text?
-For producing executable and correct code, keeping track of the states of variables is important.
+What are reasons behind the efficacy of training both on text and code?
+For producing correct code, tracking the states of variables is important.
 Therefore, to speculate, this kind of pretraining data may provide a stronger signal for the model to track entities compared to pure text data.
-It could also be that, as speculated by \newcite{potts2020possible} and \newcite{merrill-etal-2021-provable}, \textit{i.a.}, pretraining on code provides additional grounding, which improves models' semantic and pragmatic abilities.
+It could also be that, as previously speculated \cite[][i.a.]{potts2020possible,merrill-etal-2021-provable}, pretraining on code provides additional grounding.